mashroorzisan/mashroorzisan/README.md

 - 🔭 Currently looking for opportunities as a **Data Analyst** — hands-on with SQL, Python (Pandas, NumPy), Power BI, and Power Query, backed by real healthcare RCM analytics work.
 - 🧠 Physics graduate who never stopped being curious about how mathematical models explain the world — now pointed at data instead of particles.
-- 🎓 **Teacher at heart**: I love breaking down complex concepts into simple, with more than 5 years of experience of tutoring students from class-10 to 12.
+- 🎓 **Teacher at heart**: I am a math and physics teacher with more than 5 years of experience of tutoring students ranging from class-10 to 12.
 - 📈 Currently deepening skills in **Machine Learning, LLMs, and AI Engineering.**
 - ⚡ **Fun fact**: I believe programming is the ultimate tool for a physicist's curiosity.